NickKaparinos/Project-Euler-Solutions/README.md

 # Project-Euler-Solutions

 ## Project Euler
 Project Euler is a series of challenging problems that require mathematical and programming skills.
-Somebody who enjoys learning new area of mathematics, project Euler is going to be a fun journey.\
+Somebody who enjoys learning new areas of mathematics, project Euler is going to be a fun journey.\
 https://projecteuler.net/
 ## Leonhard Euler